peimanja/artifactory_exporter/README.md

 | artifactory_system_license | License type and expiry as labels, seconds to expiration as value | `type`, `licensed_to`, `expires` | &#9989; |
 | artifactory_system_version | Version and revision of Artifactory as labels. | `version`, `revision` | &#9989; |

+#### Optional metrics

+Some metrics are expensive to compute and are disabled by default.
+To enable them, use `--optional-metric=metric_name` flag.
+Use this with caution as it may impact the performance in Artifactory instances with many repositories.

+Supported optional metrics:

+* `replication_status` - Extracts status of replication for each repository which has replication enabled.
+Enabling this will add the `status` label to `artifactory_replication_enabled` metric.

 ### Grafana Dashboard